 One final word – when I say I meditate for three minutes a day, what I mean is I aim to do it every day, but in reality, it ends up being more like three times a week which is still 9 more minutes than I was doing this time last year, and I believe, has really helped my state of mind especially on those days when everything gets a bit much in life as a mum.

 Have you tried meditation?
-Do you think you could try to meditate for three minutes every day?
+Do you think you could try to meditate for three minutes every day to harness all the good things meditation can do for you?
 Do leave a comment and share.

 ***Did you enjoy this post?
 Please do give it a share on Facebook, a Tweet on Twitter and for more from me like my Facebook page here.***